cyrilbois/mockae/README.md

 # Mockae

-Mockae is a powerful and flexible tool designed for mocking REST APIs with Lua code execution.
+Mockae is a versatile tool that allows you to mock REST APIs using Lua code execution.
 It allows to easily simulate and test API behaviors, providing a dynamic environment to craft custom responses and logic.

 ## Install